 Then came the worry of having a child with sleep apnoea.
 E didn’t sleep well, didn’t breath well whilst asleep.
 I spent a lot of time waking up and checking the monitor to make sure she was ok.
 And that took it’s toll on my mental health and my weight.
 Not sleeping enough coupled with worry and stress definitely made me eat more.

 I was incredibly unhealthy and not in the best place for getting pregnant again.
 And as a couple we were both exhausted.
+But I also was really upset that my body seemed to be letting me down.
 Could we do it all again?
 At that point I really think not.
 We made a half-hearted effort at trying.
 But it didn’t happen.

 And part of me is glad that it didn’t.
 Though it has taken such a long time to get to this.
 I feel like such a failure for not giving E a little brother or sister.
 I hate admitting that.
 I’ve actually been battling internally with admitting it for a while now.
-It is a total list of ‘what ifs’…what if I’d not had a caesarean…what if I’d lost all my weight in the first year…what if I’d not been so stressed about everything?
+It is a total list of ‘what ifs’…what if I’d not had a caesarean…what if I’d lost all my weight in the first year…what if I’d not been so stressed about everything the first time around?

 Trouble is, these are what they are.
 I am who I am, and I realise that I am a real worrier.
 And I have put a lot of pressure on myself in thinking that I could possibly go through it all again with a second child.
 I think the time has come to finally admit to myself that the opportunity has passed.

-I was 47 on my last birthday.
-Gorgeous OH is 50 this year.
-We have both admitted that it is just easier for us to have the one.
+I was 51 on my last birthday.
+Gorgeous OH is 54 this year.
+We have both admitted that it is just easier for us to have the one and accept our little family as it is.
 And I breathed a sigh of relief at the weight lifted as I am accepting that I’ll only have one child.
+What is the ideal family size after all?

 Maybe it is better to look at the benefits of not having a second child.

 - If we’d have had a second child we would have definitely needed to move.
-With just E we can just spend money improving our current house.
+With just one kid we can just spend money improving our current house.
+With multiple children or two or three child families comes a need for more space.

 - Having just one child means a lot lower cost in childcare.
 In fact it has meant that I have been able to have a break from work.
 If we had had a second child I don’t think I would have had a choice.